 routes are authenticated with the auth:api

 middleware to ensure that only authenticated access is allowed to these endpoints.
-We also referenced AuthController
+You also referenced AuthController

-above which is the controller that we will be creating next.
-Before that, delete the app/Http/Controllers/Auth
+above which is the controller that you will be creating next.
+To do that, run this command to create the controller:

 php artisan make:controller AuthController

-Now place the following code into the newly created controller:
+Now place this code into the newly created controller:

 <?php